jeffmccune/resume/index.md

 ##### [Open Infrastructure Services](https://openinfrastructure.co)

-> **Principal Consultant and Founder (Sep 2015 - Present)** - I'm a freelance
+> **Founder & Principal Consultant (Sep 2015 - Present)** - Advised clients on
-> consultant focusing on DevOps & Puppet services.
-I advise and consult with
-> teams on how to achieve their cloud infrastructure automation goals.
-Invent
-> tools to improve the operation of distributed systems, e.g. [ncio][ncio]
-> Recently played a critical role helping a large newspaper migrate their
+> service deployment automation, DevOps and Cloud Infrastructure automation.
-> on-premise infrastructure to both AWS and GCE ahead of the November 2016
+> Grew and managed employees, partnerships and all other aspects of the
-> elections, enabling workloads to shift to the lowest cost infrastructure in a
+> business.
+Invented small command line tools to fill product gaps in Google
+> Cloud Platform and Puppet Enterprise.
+Example solutions delivered to
+> customers include:

-> matter of minutes.
+>  * [puppet_sync][puppet_sync] - Implementation of [Code
+>    Manager][code_manager] Puppet Enterprise functionality for a large Puppet open
+>    source customer.
+Bash script so the customer team can maintain the
+>    solution without follow up feature requests.
+>  * [ncio][ncio] - Increase availability of Puppet Enterprise by replicating
+>    the node classifier service.
+Ruby CLI app.
+>  * [vpc-link][vpc-link] - Overcome Google Cloud VM limits per VPC network.
+>    Terraform module.
+>  * [VM DNS Garbage Collector][vm-dns-gc] - Automatically clean up DNS records
+>    in response to VM termination audit log events.
+Python Cloud Function.
+>  * [Scarab][scarab] - Automatically create presistent Cloud VPN tunnels using
+>    ipsec and BGP on an EdgeRouter-4 device with a dynamic IP address.
+>    Personal project to learn Go and explore MIPS cross compilation.
+Work in
+>    progress.
+>  * [F5 Map][f5map] - Parse F5 iRules and output structured JSON and CSV for
+>    analysis and migration to Cloud firewalls.
+Ruby CLI app.
+>  * [Cloud Foundation Toolkit][cft] - Accerlate Google Cloud adoption with
+>    ready to use Terraform modules.
+Designed and implemented the address and
+>    startup-scripts modules, contributed to the project-factory module.
+>    Terraform modules.

 ##### [Puppet, Inc.](https://puppet.com/)

 > **Senior Software Engineer (May 2011 - Sep 2015)** - Led the team responsible
 > for peer reviewing all open source contributions to [Puppet][puppet-code].
-> Brought Puppet to Windows and Solaris, which increased revenue and
+> Brought Puppet to Windows and Solaris, which expanded the enterprise market.
-> marketability.
-Heard and empathized with the Sales Team's request to, "give us
-> something to sell."
-Built the automated tooling and first set of packages for
+> Built the automated tooling and first set of packages for Puppet Enterprise
-> Puppet Enterprise which led to revenue and additional rounds of funding.
+> which led to annual recurring revenue and sustained company growth.
+Created
+> the [Puppet standard library][stdlib] module which has over 100 million
+> installations and is included in the Puppet Enterprise product.

-> **Professional Service Engineer**  (May 2010 - September 2011) Helped
+> **Professional Service Engineer**  (May 2010 - May 2011) Accelerated the
-> customers succeed with Puppet.
-Directly helped a large social network company
+> adoption of Puppet.
+Scaled a large social network company's Puppet
-> scale Puppet's REST API's to 45,000+ servers.
-Designed and implemented a REST
+> deployment to 45,000+ servers.
+Designed and implemented a REST API caching
-> API caching solution resulting in an order of magnitude reduction in the
+> solution resulting in an order of magnitude reduction in the number of
-> number of servers from ~100 to 8.
-The solution achieved a greater than 99%
+> servers from ~100 to 8.
+The solution achieved a greater than 99% cache hit
-> cache hit rate resulting in a diminished load on REST API services.
-Published
+> rate resulting in reduced load on backend REST API services.
+Published the
-> the design in [Pro Puppet][Pro Puppet] the book.
+> design in [Pro Puppet][Pro Puppet] and productized the design in Puppet
+> Enterprise.

 ##### [Netsmart Technologies](https://www.ntst.com)